Fully-Passive Twin-Field Quantum Key Distribution: Source and Channel Model

-Note that, here $\rho_A^X$ is the same state being sent out by both the physical setup in Fig. \ref{fig:3} and the equivalent setup with a virtual ``local channel" in Fig. \ref{fig:3b}, since by definition both setups interfere two coherent states $\ket{\alpha_0 e^{i\phi_{A1}}}$ and $\ket{\alpha_0 e^{i\phi_{A2}}}$ at a beam splitter, where $\phi_{A1}$ and $\phi_{A2}$ each fluctuate within ranges $[-\Delta_{\phi},\Delta_{\phi}]$.
+Note that, here $\rho_A^X$ is the same state being sent out by both the physical setup in main text Fig. 3 and the equivalent setup with a virtual ``local channel" in main text Fig .4, since by definition both setups interfere two coherent states $\ket{\alpha_0 e^{i\phi_{A1}}}$ and $\ket{\alpha_0 e^{i\phi_{A2}}}$ at a beam splitter, where $\phi_{A1}$ and $\phi_{A2}$ each fluctuate within a range of $[-\Delta_{\phi},\Delta_{\phi}]$.
 The only difference is that, in the former setup, the fluctuations come from the random phase initialization in the two sources (after which the phases are further post-selected into two given slices), while in the latter setup, the fluctuations come from the active modulation of two identical incoming pulses being split off from the same source.

-Note that in the case of active TF-QKD, the X basis signal states are simply coherent states $\ket{\alpha}$ and $\ket{-\alpha}$.
+In the case of active TF-QKD, the X basis signal states are simply coherent states $\ket{\alpha}$ and $\ket{-\alpha}$.
 On the other hand, in the case of passive TF-QKD, the fluctuations of the phases result in the state $\rho_A^X$ with mixed phases (within the range $[\Delta_{\phi},\Delta_{\phi}]$) and mixed intensities (possible to take values smaller than $\mu_{max}$, when $\phi_{A1}$ and $\phi_{A2}$ are mismatched).

 To visualize the state, we can plot out the Wigner function of $\rho_A^X$, as shown in Fig. \ref{fig:a1b}, where we also plot the Wigner function of a coherent state with intensity fixed at $\mu_{max}$ for comparison (here $\mu_{max}=2|\alpha_0|^2$).
-In Fig. \ref{fig:a1b} (a)(b) we choose an extreme case of $\mu_{max}=2,\Delta_{\phi}=\pi/4$ to more clearly illustrate the mixed phases caused by sorting signals into phase slices of a finite size.
+In Fig. \ref{fig:a1b} (a)(b) we choose an extreme case of $\mu_{max}=2,\Delta_{\phi}=\pi/4$ to more clearly illustrate the mixed phases caused by post-selection into phase slices of a finite size.